Sound Pressure Sensor

-Working with a Sound Pressure Level sensor works as described in the general article on how to use sensors.
-In this article, we assume you have successfully initialized the devices with the Tinkerforge Device Manager, and you stored all connected devices on a global variable devices.
-We also declared a global variable called sound.
+Working with a [Sound Pressure Level](https://www.tinkerforge.com/en/doc/Hardware/Bricklets/Sound_Pressure_Level.html) sensor works as described in the general article on [how to use sensors](https://iot.datalit.de/2-internet-of-things/iot-in-our-apps/program-the-devices/sensors).
+In this article, we assume you have successfully initialized the devices with the [Tinkerforge Device Manager](https://iot.datalit.de/2-internet-of-things/iot-in-our-apps/connect-to-devices/the-tinkerforge-device-manager), and you stored all connected devices on a global variable `devices`.
+We also declared a global variable called `sound`.&#x20;

 Next, we need to know the device identifier, which **290**: